-With the application, parents should complete the Form to request an out of year group admission with the reasons for that request.

-Completed forms should be sent to Mrs Kilgallon, St Katherine's School.
+With the application, parents should complete the Form to request an out of normal year group admission with the reasons for that request.
+Completed forms should be sent to Mrs Kilgallon, St Katherine's School,Ham Green, Pill, BS20 0HU.
 Email: kilgallond@skdrive.org